etherlegend/chatgpt-plugin-node-todo/README.md

-# ChatGPT TODO Plug In Quickstart In NodeJS
+# A ChatGPT Todo Plug In In NodeJS

-ChatGPT Plugin NodeJS Quickstart
+Quickstart your ChatGPT Plug In development with this NodeJS boilerplate